tooky/otb-academy-mar-2015/README.md

-# On The Beach Academy - October, 2014
+# On The Beach Academy

 ## Dependencies